Book Now

 EXPERIENCE FLORIDA’S NUMBER 1 BEACH | Delray Beach, FL

-With no high rises or excessive development, it’s no wonder Delray’s municipal beach secured “Best Beach in Florida” in the 2024 USA TODAY 10Best Readers’ Choice Awards.
-Deeded to the city in 1899 – but only with the promise of preservation – this two-mile stretch of golden sand is the centerpiece of any Palm Beach County vacation thanks to consistently temped waters hovering around 73 degrees and all the amenities needed for a beach day (chair, umbrella, and cabana rentals).
+With no high rises or excessive development, it’s no wonder Delray’s municipal beach secured “Best Beach in Florida” in the 2024 and 2025 USA TODAY 10Best Readers’ Choice Awards.
+Deeded to the city in 1899 – but only with the promise of preservation – this two-mile stretch of golden sand is the centerpiece of any Palm Beach County vacation thanks to consistently temperate waters hovering around 73 degrees and all the amenities needed for a beach day (chair, umbrella, and cabana rentals).

 CRUISE IN STYLE ON ONE OF AMERICA’S MOST SCENIC LAKES | Lake George, NY